 If you are looking to impart a sound educational experience while instilling Christian values, it’s essential to focus on the Biblical and moral principles given within the curriculum.
 The good news is that there are many options to choose from!
 But having those options can make it difficult to narrow down for each of your children.
 Consider the following tips and ideas when choosing the right Christian homeschool curriculum for your family.

 Start by looking for samples when it comes to a curriculum that claims to be Christian.

-Many publishers and online classes can give you a preview of their classes!
+Many publishers and online classes can give you a preview of their classes.
 Preview these classes and see if they give details for Biblical Principles.
-Also, if you have a given publisher you like, their website oftentimes gives more details into their beliefs and how they are presented in the coursework.
-Note that there may be times where you don’t agree with everything, but those are times that you can use as learning experiences for your kids.
+Also, if there’s a certain publisher you like, their website oftentimes gives more details into their beliefs and how they are presented in the coursework.
+Note that there may be times when you don’t agree with everything, but those are times that you can use as learning experiences for your kids.

 Build off of your samples and then decide if the curriculum has a sound teaching-learning process.